TEN-framework/ten_framework/docs/ten_agent/playground/run_story_telling.md

 # Run Story Teller with Large Language Model

-This guide will help you to run the Story Teller with Large Language Model in the TEN-Agent Playground.
+This guide will help you to run the Story Teller usecase with Large Language Model in the TEN-Agent Playground.

 ## STT + TTS + LLM